FusionAuth/fusionauth-site/site/_posts/2023-03-09-react-example-application.md

 {% include _image.liquid src="/assets/img/blogs/react-example-application/fusiondesk-fusionauth-login.png" alt="Login Screen of FusionAuth with the styling of FusionDesk" class="img-fluid" figure=false %}

 As you can see - if you inspect the backend of the example application - we do not provide any OAuth 2.0 endpoints.
-Instead, we use the FusionAuth API to authenticate users.
+Instead, we use FusionAuth provided functionality to authenticate users.

 When the user accesses the backend, we validate the `access_token` cookie.
 If the cookie is valid, we will return the tickets.
 If the cookie is not valid, we return a 401 error.